 In the image below, we can see that the falling wedges signify an upward breakout.

 What is a Reversal Chart Pattern?

-A price reversal pattern depicts the battle between the buyers and sellers, or supply and demand in a market.
-Each reversal pattern indicates that the price of the stock, commodity, or foreign exchange currency is about to start moving in the opposite direction due to the change in sentiment between the market participants.
+A price reversal pattern depicts the battle between the buyers and sellers or supply and demand in a market.
+Each reversal pattern indicates that the stock, commodity, or foreign exchange currency is about to start moving in the opposite direction due to the change in sentiment between the market participants.

 7. Head & Shoulders Pattern

 The king of the reversal patterns is the most predictive of all stock chart patterns is the Head and Shoulders.
 The problem is most people do not know how a head and shoulder pattern actually works.
 Read on to find out more.